bagisto/bagisto/UPGRADE.md

 -    }
 ```

-for achieve same we are using below provide code.
+To achieve this, we are using the code provided below.

 ```diff
 + <span